Got a broken clock, a smashed bowl or a holey sock? Don’t be so quick to chuck, it’s time to fix, mend, and darn.

 There are plenty of online tutorials and YouTube videos available to show you how and pop-up repair shops are becoming ever more common too.
 Repair events are a fixture of Sustainable St Albans’ annual Sustainability Festival.
 Nearby Hemel Hempstead has its own permanent Repair Shed and London-based Restart Project also runs regular repair parties.

-Sustainable St Albans says: there are a lot of local people and businesses ready to help you repair – for example…
+There are plenty of local people and businesses ready to help you repair, including:

 - St Albans Wood Recycling – for wood of all shapes and sizes